imdea-software/popl-2016-artifact/README.md

   your `LIBRARY_PATH`, we will attempt to pick it up.
 If not, we will fall back on the corresponding file in the `xxx/` directory.
 Our prepackaged Z3 shared libraries are built for 64bit OSX/Linux, and their dependence on the platforms on which they were built (Yosemite, OpenSUSE) is unclear.
+The Windows `.dll` should be compatible with any Windows installation.
 If you do encounter problems involving `FFI` or `Z3`, you may try obtaining/building Z3 on your system, and adding `libz3.{dylib,so,dll}` to your `LIBRARY_PATH`.